 Results: Results will appear on our website.

-	Importance: This will teach us about how brain development is different in

-	autistic and typical people.
+Importance: This will teach us about how brain development is different in autistic and non-autistic people.

-	Relevance: This is a study of neurodiversity using MRI, and will inform models

-	of what causes autism, from genes, to brain and behaviour.
+Relevance: This is a study of neurodiversity using MRI, and will inform models of what causes autism, from genes, to brain and behaviour.

 Funders: The research leading to these results has received support from the Innovative Medicines Initiative Joint Undertaking under grant agreement n° 115300, resources of which are composed of financial contribution from the European Union’s Seventh Framework Programme (FP7/2007 – 2013) and EFPIA companies’ in kind contribution.